vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 # Configure the Public Network #

 The public network is the network that container VMs and the virtual container host (VCH) use to connect to the Internet.
 VCHs use the public network to pull container images from public registries, for example from Docker Hub.
 Container VMs that use port mapping expose network services on the public network.
-In Docker terminology, the public network corresponds to the `eth0` interface.
+In Docker terminology, the public network corresponds to the host network.

 - [Options](#options)
   - [Public Network](#public-network)